-In general, TCs provide oversight of the Test at the district or school level.
-Some MSAA partners have additional policies regarding who can fulfill the role of TC in their district or school.
-Please use the website/email links on page 1 (State MSAA Coordinators) for state-specific policy information to learn about any additional policies in your partner that apply to the TC role.
+In general, TCs provide oversight of the test at the district or school level.
+Some State MSAA Coordinators have additional policies regarding who can fulfill the role of TC in their district or school.
+Please use the website/email links on page 1 (State MSAA Coordinators) for state-specific policy information to learn about any additional policies for your state that apply to the TC role.

-MSAA Test Administration Training for Test Coordinators
+MSAA Test Administration Training for TCs

 All district staff fulfilling the role of TC at the district or school level must complete the MSAA Test Administration Training for Test Coordinators.
 This training focuses on information in the TAM and the MSAA Online Assessment System User Guide for Test Coordinators and helps safeguard testing integrity by ensuring that TCs are knowledgeable about their responsibilities, appropriate test practices, and the responsibilities of the TAs.
 TCs are not required to take the final quiz.
-Table 5 lists the training modules that are required for the TCs.
+Table 5 lists the training modules that are required for TCs.